Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 ```

 NOTE: TargetNull and Fallback are also important settings for enabling of *actions*.
-Challenge: no idea how to workaround acync loading.
-Then both setting will mislead users.
+Challenge: I have no idea how to workaround acync loading.
+When both setting will mislead users.

 # Tools to use
 [Snoop WPF](https://github.com/snoopwpf) is a freeware, and looks to be a mature, effective inspector.